-December 9, 2006 - Space shuttle Discovery lifts off, beginning a 12-day mission with the first night launch in four years.
+December 9, 2006 - The Space Shuttle Discovery lifts off, beginning a 12-day mission with the first night launch in four years.
 The crew of seven continues construction on the International Space Station by rewiring the orbiting laboratory and adding a two-ton segment to its integrated truss structure.

 February 27, 2007 - The external fuel tank attached to Space Shuttle Atlantis is damaged during a hailstorm.